-Configure Smarticket Database Manager Service options in the Smarticket Database Manager Service Properties dialog box.
-You can open this dialog box by clicking the Options button on the Data Maintenance tab in the Smarticket Database Manager dialog box.
+Configure Smarticket Database Manager Service options in the Smarticket Datbase Manager Service Properties dialog box.
+You can open this dialog box by clicking the the Options button on the Data Maintenance tab in the Smarticket Database Manager dialog box.
 Smarticket Database Manager Service settings may also be configured in the Services console in Windows Administrative Tools.
 In addition to the options described here, the Services console provides Recovery and Dependencies options.
 For additional information about configuring services, refer the Windows Help and Support topics.

 In the Smarticket Service Properties dialog box configure service settings on the General and Log On tabs.
 The controls at the top of the dialog box allow you to view and change the status of the service:

 Service status can be one of the following:

 |Start||Click this button to start the service.
 This option is available when the service is stopped.|

 |Stop||Click this button to stop the service.
 This option is available when the service is running.|

 |Pause||Click this button to pause the service.
 This option is unavailable.|

 |Resume||Click this button to resume the service when it is paused.
 This option is unavailable.|

 On this tab you can view information about the service and configure how the service starts.

 |Service name||The name of the service.
 This is read only.|